Paul Clemence

+Biography

 Born in Hackensack, New Jersey, to parents Denis and Mária Clemence, Paul Clemence grew up in Niterói, a neighboring city to Rio de Janeiro, Brazil.
 Upon receiving his degree in architecture at the Federal University of Rio de Janeiro, Clemence moved to Miami Beach, Florida, where he established himself as a fine art photographer with architecture as his main subject matter.
 During this time, he received two consecutive awards from the American Institute of Architects/Miami Chapter and had his first book published, South Beach Architectural Photographs, featuring a black-and-white photo essay on the renowned Art Deco district.

 That book was followed by Mies van der Rohe’s Farnsworth House, a photo essay on one of the pre-eminent residential projects by the German modern architect Mies van der Rohe.
 The book has a foreword by Mies's grandson, architect Dirk Lohan.
 A selection of the images in the book is part of the Mies van der Rohe's Archives, housed by the Museum of Modern Art in New York City.